-Participants at the BioCarbUp kick-off meeting in Trondheim PostDoc work The BioCarbUp PostDoc position within composite agglomerates with biocarbon has been filled.
-The selected candidate is Hamideh Kaffash from Iran.
-She started her work August 2019 at Department of Materials Science and Engineering, NTNU, with Professor Merete Tangstad as her supervisor.

-PhD work The BioCarbUp PhD position within Modelling and CFD simulation of pyrolysis reactors has been announced.
-The candidate selection process is in progress.
-The candidate will be employed at Department of Energy and Process Engineering, NTNU, with Professor Terese Løvås as supervisor.
-PhD defense In November, Gøril Jahrsengene, newly employed Research Scientist in SINTEF Industry, defended her PhD thesis entitled "Coke Impurity Characterisation and Electrochemical Performance of Carbon Anodes for Aluminium Production".
+Participants at the BioCarbUp kick-off meeting in Trondheim PostDoc work The BioCarbUp PostDoc work within composite agglomerates with biocarbon is progressing well.
+The PostDoc candidate, Hamideh Kaffash from Iran, started her work August 2019 at Department of Materials Science and Engineering, NTNU, with Professor Merete Tangstad as her supervisor.
+PhD work The BioCarbUp PhD position within Modelling and CFD simulation of pyrolysis reactors has been filled.
+The candidate, Bo Yao from China, is employed at Department of Energy and Process Engineering, NTNU, with Professor Terese Løvås as supervisor.
+PhD defense In November 2019, Gøril Jahrsengene, Research Scientist in SINTEF Industry, defended her PhD thesis entitled "Coke Impurity Characterisation and Electrochemical Performance of Carbon Anodes for Aluminium Production".
 More info here.
-Part of this work will be presented in San Diego at TMS 2020, "An EXAFS and XANES Study of V, Ni, and Fe Speciation in Cokes for Anodes Used in Aluminum Production", as will a publication associated to BioCarbUp entitled "Charcoal and use of Green Binder for use in Carbon Anodes in the Aluminium Industry.
+Part of this work was presented in San Diego at TMS 2020, "An EXAFS and XANES Study of V, Ni, and Fe Speciation in Cokes for Anodes Used in Aluminum Production", as well as a publication associated to BioCarbUp entitled "Charcoal and use of Green Binder for use in Carbon Anodes in the Aluminium Industry.

+PhD defense

-PhD defense In August, Hamideh Kaffash, the BioCarbUp postdoc, defended her PhD thesis on "Dissolution kinetics of carbon materials in FeMn".
+In August 2019, Hamideh Kaffash, the BioCarbUp postdoc, defended her PhD thesis on "Dissolution kinetics of carbon materials in FeMn".
 More info here.

-Wood resources and prices in Norway NIBIO is investigating the potential wood resources for biocarbon production.
-Pulp wood is part of this potential, however the prices for pulpwood in 2018 were rather high.
-According to the map below it is also large variations between different parts of Norway.
+Wood resources and prices in Norway